fiahfy/eslint-config/README.md

 ### Nuxt.js

-This is extended from `@fiahfy/eslint-config-vue`.
+This config is extended from `@fiahfy/eslint-config-vue`.

 ```bash
 npm install @fiahfy/eslint-config-nuxt -D